 The ‘blue bottle’ demonstration is one of the most well-known and best-loved chemistry demonstrations.
-It has featured in this column before,1 when Colin Bedford showed how students can study the reaction rate.
 A flask containing a colourless liquid (consisting of an alkaline solution of glucose and methylene blue) is shaken.
 The resulting increase in dissolved oxygen concentration oxidises the colourless form of the dye back to the blue form, until the glucose reduces it once again.

 Despite the fact that instructions for this demonstration often suggest using other dyes, it’s uncommon for teachers to do so.
 This is a great shame, because these dyes can produce some really beautiful colour changes.
 Presumably this is because methylene blue is commonly used in schools for other experiments.
 However, indigo carmine is very cheap, safe, easily obtained and produces a range of stunning colours.